mcsee/Software-Design-Articles/Articles/Theory/What exactly is a name - Part II Rehab/readme.md

 We will learn this only after knowing many of its subclasses using the Liskov Substitution Principle (the L for Solid).

-> Rule 19: In order to name concepts we must know their protocol.
+> Rule 19: To name concepts we must know their protocol.

 ## We speak the same language